ViRehab/VirtualRehabToken/docs/CustomAdmin.md

 ### onlyAdmin

-Throws if called by any account that's not an administrator.
+Validates if the sender is actually an administrator.

 ```js
 modifier onlyAdmin() internal